najnesnaj/pinetime-zephyr/docs/samples/bluetooth/peripheral-cts/README.md

 * a board with this software (pinetime)

-You will need a serial port to read the output of the “printk” messages.
+You will need a serial port to read the output of the "printk" messages.

 ## Building and Running